 If you want to try other types of investments in Canada, you can turn to a traditional broker like those listed above, or you can look at the National Bank of Canada.
 At NBC, you can invest in NBI funds and portfolios, guaranteed investment certificates, savings accounts, retirement plans and much more.

-What to Look for in a CFD Broker
+What to Look for in a Canadian CFD Broker

 Any acceptable CFD broker operating in Canada will be regulated by the IIROC, as well as potentially by a local regulator in the province they are based in.
 The broker may also submit to regulatory oversight in other well-regulated countries or regions such as the U.S., Great Britain and the European Union.

-Each online CFD broker also provides a different set of services and assets you can trade, so choose one that has the best features and supports the CFD markets you want to operate in.
+Online CFD brokers in Canada also provide a different set of services and assets you can trade, so choose one that has the best features and supports the CFD markets you want to operate in.
 The following list covers additional things that the best CFD brokers typically offer.

 Good Trading Platform